Blue Jays to Play in Buffalo Minor League Park Amid Pandemic

 "If we can get Toronto playing here, I say great.
 We have the protocols in place, it will be done safely," Cuomo said.
 "I’d rather it happen here.
 It’s good for Buffalo.”

-Maryland Gov. Larry Hogan acknowledged in an interview with The Associated Press on Thursday that there had been talks about the state hosting the Blue Jays.
-It was not immediately clear if Maryland turned down the Blue Jays amid a recent spike in COVID-19 cases in Baltimore.
-A spokesman for the Baltimore mayor’s office says the city “didn’t have any involvement” on this.
+Maryland Gov. Larry Hogan acknowledged in an interview with the AP on Thursday that there had been talks about the state hosting the Blue Jays.
+A spokesman for the Baltimore mayor’s office says the city “didn’t have any involvement” on the Blue Jays Buffalo decision.